Marcurion/dnet-validation-playground-2025/Src/Domain/concepts_to_show.md

 - just ErrorOr

 # Check for Proof of Concept
 - Functional Validation chain is broken by exception ✅
+- Localization is possible with ErrorOr  ✅
 - Exception validation details (faulty member names) are not lost with ErrorOr ❓
 - Convert ErrorOr to Controller Result is easy ❓

+# Lessons learned
+- Order of access becomes very relevant with "Always Valid"